Introduction: The Power of Data Analysis

 Text Analysis:

-- It is the process of extracting relevant information from unstructured textual
+- It is the process of extracting relevant information from unstructured textual data

-- It is used to transform raw text data into business
+- It is used to transform raw text data into business intelligence

 - Business intelligence tools are then used to take critical business decisions based on text